Interventions designed for established structures, teams to strengthen or a workshop to structure.

 When this kind of intervention becomes useful.

-Help an existing team move up
+Strengthen an existing team

 Observe the gestures, revisit the useful fundamentals, correct the visible deviations and help the team gain consistency.

-Share the same reading standard
+Share the same reading criteria

 Clarify what is acceptable, what must be reworked, and how to read quality more consistently.

-Create or consolidate a workshop framework
+Create or consolidate a workshop method

 The core does not change: start from the reality of the workshop and correct without dilution.
 What changes is the scope of the work to be done.